The case of HD 106906 debris disc: A binary's revenge

 In Figure \ref{fig_timescales}, we display in blue the range of timescales associated with this regime.
 As expected, the timescale of K-L cycling is longest where that of binary-induced precession is shortest, and shortest in the outer parts of the disc, where it is slightly longer than the age of the system [$\simeq 2\times 10^7$ yrs around 150 AU].

-\item Last but not least, we consider the combined action of both inner and outer perturbers, recovering the characteristic timescale of resulting which is here naturally associated with the small amplitude oscillations around the equilibrium orbits maintained over the range of semi-major axis of interest \citep{Tremaine, farhat2021laplace}.
-That period is marked by a black curve in Figure \ref{fig_timescales}, which evidently interpolates, as it should, between binary-induced nodal precession before the Laplace radius (shown with uncertainties by the grey envelope), then Kozai-Lidov cycling at distances significantly larger than the Laplace radius.
-A transitional interval intimately combines both perturbers into dynamics that shape the behavior of our disc around the Laplace Surface. \end{itemize} In sum, Figures \ref{fig:radius} and \ref{fig_timescales} illustrate that the HD 106906 debris disc is spatio-temporally shaped by the combined gravitational perturbation of both binary and outer perturber, with its relatively young age suggesting a transient architecture, which we proceed to map out below.
+\item Last but not least, we consider the combined field of both inner and outer perturbers, which imposes a typical oscillation frequency on a planetesimal situated in between\footnote{ The frequency in question is that of small amplitude oscillations around the equilibrium orbits maintained over the range of semi-major axis of interest \citep[see Section 3 of ][]{Tremaine}.}.
+The position-dependent period of this oscillation is marked by the black curve in Figure \ref{fig_timescales}.
+Evidently, this curve interpolates, as it should, between binary-induced nodal precession before the Laplace radius (shown with uncertainties in the grey envelope), then Kozai-Lidov cycling at distances significantly larger than the Laplace radius.
+A transitional interval intimately combines both perturbers into dynamics that shape the behavior of our disc around the Laplace surface. \end{itemize} In sum, Figures \ref{fig:radius} and \ref{fig_timescales} show how the HD 106906 debris disc is spatio-temporally shaped by the combined gravitational perturbation of both binary and outer perturber, with its relatively young age suggesting a transient architecture which we proceed to map out below.